oren/aws-solution-architect-associate/cloud-guru.md

 * Volumes restored from encrypted snapshots are encypted automatically.
 * Sharing snapshot is possible only if they are unencrypted.
 They can be shared with other AWS accounts or made public.

-Volumes vs Snapshot lab
+### Lab - Encrypt Root Device Volume and create an AMI
+* First you need to have EC2.
+Stop it and go to 'Volumes'.
+Create a snapshot from that EBS Volume.
-* Create snapshot, copy it to different region and encrypt it. create image (AMI) from the EBS snapshot.
+* Copy it to different region and encrypt it. create image (AMI) from the EBS snapshot.

-Info
+What we learned
 * To create a snapshot for Amazon EBS volumes that serve as root devices, you should stop the instance before taking the snapshot.
 * snapshots of encrypted valumes are encrypted automatically.
 * volumes restored from encrypted snapshots are encrypted automatically.